gprMax/gprMax/docs/source/examples_simple_2D.rst

 :download:`cylinder_Ascan_2D.in <../../user_models/cylinder_Ascan_2D.in>`

-This example is the gprMax equivalent of 'Hello World'!
+This example is the GPR modelling equivalent of 'Hello World'!
 It demonstrates how to simulate a single trace (A-scan) from a metal cylinder buried in a dielectric half-space.

 .. literalinclude:: ../../user_models/cylinder_Ascan_2D.in
     :language: none